-The scarlet-bodied wasp moth is found throughout Florida, and the coastal regions of Texas, Louisiana, Georgia, and South Carolina (Figure 1).
+The scarlet-bodied wasp moth is found throughout Florida, and the coastal regions of Texas, Louisiana, Mississippi, Alabama, Georgia, and South Carolina (Figure 1).

 Adult length is 1.52 ± 0.09 cm (mean ± SD) (n= 5).
 The thorax and abdomen are bright red, and the latter has blue metallic dots on the dorsal (upper) side (Figure 2).
 The wings are transparent with black patterns.
 The ventral (lower) side of the male's abdomen has two pouches containing fine filaments (Figure 3), called flocculence.
 The ventral side of the female does not have these pouches (Figure 4).